impallari/Font-Testing-Page/README.md

 - Headlines: Displays examples: 72, 60, 48, 36 and 30 to 12.
 - Text: Displays text blocks, from 20 to 10.
 - Adhesion: Shows examples using only 'adhesion' text.
 Intended for the early stages on a typeface design.
-- Hamburgefonstiv Examples using 'Hamburgefonstiv' text.
-- Lowercase only: Displays examples of 72, 60, 48, 36, 30, 24, 18 and 16 to 10.
-- Caps: Displays examples of words in Sentence Case at 60.
+- Words: Displays examples of words in Sentence Case at 60.
-- All Caps: Displays examples of words in All-Caps at 60.
 - Layout: Displays examples of Headline, Subhead and Body text.
 - Kern: Displays examples of combinations of letters and miscellaneous signs.
 - Latin: Diacritics for 103 Latin languages, pangrams and text samples.
-- Non-Latin: Examples in arabic, armenian, greek, hebrew and +10 Non-Latin languages
 - Hinting: Basic Char-set at different sizes to check for hinting problems
+- World Scripts: Examples in arabic, armenian, greek, hebrew and +10 Non-Latin languages

 Notes:

 - Requires Firefox 3.6+/Chrome 13+
 - 100% Javascript
 - 100% safe: Your fonts are only stored in your own browser (using `localStorage`) and **nothing gets uploaded to any server**

+#####This testing page is based on [Font Testing Page](https://github.com/impallari/Font-Testing-Page)

 Thanks